Degree13/Brandubh/README.md

 - If you choose a game mode with a single player and an artificial intelligence, indicate the number of games to be played.

 ### 4️⃣ Argument 4: Number of games
-If you have chosen a game mode with two artificial intelligences, indicate the number of games to be played here.
+If you have chosen a game mode with two artificial intelligences, indicate the number of games wished to be played here.